-I tied using flax yarn for a crochet dishcloth.
+I tried using flax yarn for a crochet dishcloth.
 It was very absorbent and durable.
 I also made one out of cotton for comparison, and the linen dishcloth was much better.

 Items made from the flax fiber, also called linen fiber, actually become softer with use and washing.
 Yes, you can machine wash and dry linen!